Aynelgul/finalproject/README.md

 ## External components (APIs)
 The APIs that I will be using is one for looking up data about a country, including currency, population, capital and region and another for looking up the flag of a country.
-If I am going to add a map too (see: possible extensions) then I will have to use a Google Maps API.
+If I am going to add a map too (see: possible extensions) then I will have to use MapKit.

 ## Possible Technical Problems or Limitations